To build the ultimate tiefling hexblade warlock, consider these elements:

 On the opposite side of the infernal spectrum, level 5 gives us darkness.
-This spell, as you can imagine, creates a 15-foot spherical spread of pitch black across an area.
+This spell, as you can imagine, creates a spread of pitch black across a 15-foot area.
 Creatures with darkvision can’t see through it, nor can nonmagical light penetrate it.

 Build for combat

 Unlike most spell casters, the hexblade warlock is uniquely built for close quarters combat.